idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 Some may also argue for a cooperative authorship role of both, which is less problematic, but I think is unnecessary.

-> /This is a test block quote./
+This is the short answer version of a longer groundwork article / study notes / draft attempt [here](DidLazarusWriteJohn).

 {% include mustreadnotes.md %}